System Design Space

 Читать обзор

-This chapter gives a practical route from foundational interview cases to more advanced domain-specific systems, while keeping answer structure consistent.
+This chapter lays out a practical route from foundational interview cases to more advanced domain-specific systems.
+The goal is to walk it without ever losing the answer structure: structure is the first thing to slip once the problem gets harder.

 Why this section matters